sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

     <img src="./explorations.png"/>
 </jumbo> -->

-I've explored many alternatives, searching for something that made sense to our vision of a minimalistic interface that "play to the same affective experience of watching Slow TV itself" as one survey respondent said.
-The only important interaction would be changing the video categories, which were based on the survey data, and the whole thing should be super immersive and enducing of a laid back feel.
+I've explored many alternatives, searching for something that made sense to our vision of a UI that "play to the same affective experience of watching Slow TV itself", as one survey respondent said.
+Thus my design principles were:
+* Less Control = More Contemplation
+* Immersive = Meditative
+* Minimalist = Focused

 <jumbo>